THE ROLE OF GENETICS

 The primary treatment for FAP is surgery.
 Scopes, as mentioned above, sometimes offer a chance to remove some, if not all, of the polyps in the colon and rectum and may help to minimize cancer developing in some FAP patients or allow for delaying surgery, but should not be viewed as a means of avoiding surgery altogether.
 Surgical options are the mainstays of treatment and involve removing all of the colon and connecting the small intestine to the rectum or removing all of the colon and rectum with either a permanent ostomy bag on the abdominal wall (an “ileostomy” — when the last portion of the small intestine is brought out to the skin of the belly to drain into a bag stuck to the skin) or with creation of a small intestine pouch that is connected to the anus (an “ileal pouch anal anastomosis” or “IPAA”, also commonly known as a “J-pouch”).
 A colon and rectal surgeon can explain the details and risks and benefits of these procedures and help determine which FAP patients may be candidates for each procedure.

-Selecting an appropriate surgical procedure for an FAP patient depends on multiple factors, including the number of rectal polyps that they have; the type of APC mutation that they have; the presence of colon or rectal cancer at the time of the operation; family patterns of the polyps associated with the FAP and family experience with any of the surgery options; the patient’s willingness and ability to undergo future scopes to check any areas of remaining colon or rectum that may develop or have polyps; any concerns about desmoids; any concerns about the patient wanting to have children in the future; and the patient’s health and ability to control their bowels prior to any surgery.
+Selecting an appropriate surgical procedure for an FAP patient depends on multiple factors, including the number of rectal polyps that they have; the type of APC mutation that they have; the presence of colon or rectal cancer at the time of the operation; family patterns of the polyps associated with the FAP and family experience with any of the surgery options; the patient’s willingness and ability to undergo future screening endoscopy to check any areas of remaining colon or rectum that may develop or have polyps; any concerns about desmoids; any concerns about the patient wanting to have children in the future; the patient’s overall health and ability to control their bowels.

 Timing of the operation – how old the patient is when they have the surgery – depends on how extensive the patient’s polyps are; the age of the patient (usually the operations are performed in the late teens or early twenties for those patients diagnosed early in life, assuming they are able to understand the risks and benefits of the surgery); whether and when the patient wants to have children; family patterns of early polyp or cancer development; the patient’s cancer fears; any concerns about desmoids; and the presence of cancer or significant pre-cancerous change in any of the polyps.
 All of the operations can be performed in a traditional “open” technique (with a longer incision on the abdomen) or laparoscopically (“minimally invasive”), as is determined to be best by the patient and the surgeon.